What is Viscosity?

 CGS Unit of Viscosity

-- The cgs unit of viscosity is poise (P) and this name has been used in honour of a French physiologist Jean Léonard Marie Poiseuille.
+- The cgs unit of viscosity is poise (P) and this name has been used in honor of a French physiologist Jean Léonard Marie Poiseuille.
 It is also commonly used particularly in ASTM standards, as centipoise (cP).

 Other Common Viscosity Units